Free Museums in Berlin (2026): Museumssonntag Ended — What's Actually Free

 Frequently asked questions

-Topographie des Terrors (the documentation centre on the former Gestapo headquarters site, open daily 10-20), the East Side Gallery (1.3 km outdoor section of the Berlin Wall, 24 hours), the Reichstag dome (free with advance booking 3-5 days ahead), and most outdoor memorial sites including the Memorial to the Murdered Jews of Europe and the outdoor sections of the Berlin Wall Memorial at Bernauer Straße.
+A short list, independent of Museumssonntag: Topographie des Terrors (documentation centre on the former Gestapo site, open daily), the East Side Gallery (outdoor Berlin Wall murals, 24 hours), the Reichstag dome (free but needs advance booking), and the outdoor sections of the Memorial to the Murdered Jews of Europe and the Berlin Wall Memorial at Bernauer Straße.

 Are Berlin museums free for under 18s?